Hôtel de Besenval: The Alliance Tapestry: A Testament to Franco-Swiss diplomacy

 The tapestry shows the historic moment of the festivities on 18 November 1663 in the Cathédrale Notre-Dame de Paris on the occasion of the renewal of the mercenary alliance of 1521, also called the Soldallianz von Luzern, between France and the Swiss, which was negotiated by the two parties in the aftermath of the Battle of Marignano and the peace treaty of 1516, known as Traité de Fribourg or Paix Perpétuelle (Perpetual Peace).
-It depicts the moment when King Louis XIV, the only non-clergyman allowed to wear a hat, and the envoys of the Confederation of the XIII cantons take an oath together on the Bible in the presence of Cardinal Antonio Barberini and over 150 dignitaries.
-And so one by one took the oath, which ended with the words of King Louis XIV: "Et moi aussi, je le promets" (And me too, I promise it).
+It depicts the moment when King Louis XIV, the only non-clergyman allowed to wear a hat, and the envoys of the Confederation of the XIII cantons take an oath together on the Bible in the presence of Cardinal Antonio Barberini and several hundred dignitaries.
+And so one by one took the oath, which ended with the words of King Louis XIV: "Et moi aussi, je jure et promets" (and me too, I swear and promise).

-The mercenary alliance was last renewed after 1521 in 1602 under King Henri IV.
+This defensive alliance of 1521 had to be renewed with each French king.
+The renewals prior to 1663 took place in the years 1549, 1564, 1582 and 1602.
 The renewal of the alliance of 1663 on the French side was negotiated by Jean de La Barde (1602–1692), the French ambassador to the Swiss cantons based in Solothurn.
-The alliance gave King Louis XIV the right to recruit up to 16,000 Swiss mercenaries.
+The alliance gave King Louis XIV, amongst others, the right to recruit up to 16,000 Swiss mercenaries.
 In return, the Swiss received certain trading privileges in France and a lot of money, which made some Swiss patrician families very rich, those families who put their regiments at the disposal of the king, such as the family de Besenval.

 "This treaty brought France and the Swiss so many political and economic advantages that it was repeatedly renewed with minor expansions by the French kings François I to Louis XIV in 1663."